The Worst Breakfast Foods You Should Never Start Your Day With

 Just like its competitors; this juice is loaded with tons of sugar.
 There's more sugar here than what's in five Krispy Kreme Original Glazed donuts!

 Like yogurt, oatmeal can be a great breakfast option.
 But what you want to be careful with are the premixed, instant packets.
 That's because they offer less fiber and more sugar.

 Quaker Protein Instant Oatmeal—Banana Nut

 You would think that by Quaker offering up this protein-enhanced option would make things right, but nope.
 This banana nut flavor has 18 grams of sugar.
 That's just too much to justify how much protein you get in this meal.

 Quaker High Fiber Instant Oatmeal Maple Brown Sugar

-Filled with calorie-confusing artificial sweeteners, these packages use a manmade added fiber called maltodextrin.
-This sneaky additive is digested quickly (as opposed to the real stuff) and may actually spike your blood sugar!
+Filled with calorie-confusing artificial sweeteners, these packages use a man-made added fiber called maltodextrin.
+This sneaky additive is high on the glycemic index, which means it's digested quickly (as opposed to dietary fiber) and may actually spike your blood sugar!
 Not to mention these packets dish you a whopping 7 grams of sugar.

-Sugar coated cereals were destined to be on this list.
+Sugar-coated cereals were destined to be on this list.
 But did you ever wonder how beneficial "healthy cereals" are?
 You'd think that companies would have caught on and created cereals that were low in sugar and high in nutrients, but that's not really what happened.
 Instead, brands learned how to market and began printing seductive phrases on their cereal renditions like "antioxidants" and "whole grains."
 Unfortunately, the FDA doesn't regulate these marketing terms that often upgrade their appeal to consumers.
 That's why it's so important to turn boxes over and take a look at nutrition labels.
-And while we're at it, take a peak at which products fooled you.

 Kellogg's Smart Start Original Antioxidants Cereal